wp-oop/plugin-boilerplate/README.md

 and add the `ModuleInterface` instance to the list.

 ##### Local Modules
-To add a local module, add the module to the `modules.local` folder, and do the same as for any other module.
+To add a local module, add the module to the `modules` folder, and do the same as for any other module.
 Local modules may also declare their own dependencies by adding a `composer.json` file to their root folder.
 These files will be picked up by Composer when updating dependencies in